cdesjardins/ComBomb/README.md

 #### How to build on both Windows and Linux

-Note: The makeboost python script assumes pyton 2.6 or 2.7, it will download and build boost the way ComBomb expects it.
+Note: All python scripts should work with python 2.6 or higher (including python 3.x)
 ```
 repo init -u git@github.com:cdesjardins/ComBombManifest.git
 repo sync